collinsjacob127/Data_Structures/rust-notes/README.md

-# Guessing game project

-Learning I/O in rust and string manipulation.
+# Rust Notes

+My notes from going through the rust book

+## TODO:

+- Hashing, IO, and file example project in collections.rs